 Due Dates (Anticipated): March 2027 (Intent to Submit) | April 2027 (Full Proposal) | August 2027 (IRB Approval)

-Funding Amounts: Up to 10 grants of $10,000 each; project duration is one year.
+Funding Amounts: Up to 10 grants of $10,000 each for one-year projects; no indirect costs allowed.

-Summary: Supports early-career researchers in communication sciences and disorders with one-year, clinically relevant preliminary studies to launch future research.
+Summary: Supports early-career researchers in communication sciences and disorders to conduct one-year, clinically relevant preliminary studies in audiology and/or speech-language pathology.